Odds of winning Friday's Mega Millions jackpot are about 1 in 259 million

 The winning numbers for the $425 million Mega Millions were: 19, 24, 26, 27, 70 and Mega ball 12, lottery officials said Friday.

-The Mega Millions jumped to more than $400 million, rolling over for the 20th time after no winner was picked in Tuesday's drawing.
+The Mega Millions jumped to $425 million Friday, according to Charles Strutt, executive director of the Multi-State Lottery Association.
+It rolled over for the 20th time after no winner was picked in Tuesday’s drawing.

-Odds of getting all six numbers correct for the second-largest Mega Millions jackpot are about 1 in 259 million, according to the lottery company.
-You have more than 1,000 times better chance of an asteroid or comet killing you -- and that's using the long odds, according to Tulane University.
+Your odds of getting all six numbers correct for the second-largest Mega Millions jackpot are about 1 in 259 million, according to the lottery company.
+You have more than 1,000 times better chance of an asteroid or comet killing you – and that’s using the long odds, according to Tulane University.

 Which is to say, astronomical.